-‘You are lying, half-knowledge dangerous’: Anurag Thakur denies raising ‘desh ke gaddaron ko’ chant
+‘You are lying, half-knowledge dangerous’: Anurag Thakur denies raising 'goli maro' slogan

 New Delhi, Mar 01: Union minister Anurag Thakur, under fire over his alleged hate speech during Delhi Assembly polls, on Sunday said strict action should be taken against those involved violence in the national capital, in which 43 people have lost their lives so far.